Pio Marmaï

 Pio Marmaï (born 13 July 1984) is a French actor.
 He has appeared in more than twenty films since 2008.
+In 2025 he played the lead in the Netflix series Néro the Assassin.

 Early life and education

 Marmaï was born on 13 July 1984.
 His mother is a former costume designer at the Opéra de Strasbourg, and his father a set designer.
 Marmaï studied at the Scuola Commedia dell'Arte and Créteil Conservatoire near Paris, and drama school at Saint-Étienne.